karec/cookiecutter-flask-restful/README.md

 make test
 ```

-## Using APISpec and Swagger
+## Using APISpec, Swagger, and ReDoc

 This boilerplate comes with pre-configured APISpec and swagger endpoints.
-Using default configuration you have two endpoints avaible:
+Using default configuration you have four endpoints available:

 * `/swagger.json`: return OpenAPI specification file in json format
-* `/swagger-ui`: swagger UI configured to hit OpenAPI json file
+* `/swagger-ui`: Swagger UI configured to hit OpenAPI json file
+* `/openapi.yaml`: return OpenAPI specification file in yaml format
+* `/redoc-ui`: ReDoc UI configured to hit OpenAPI yaml file

 This come with a very simple extension that allow you to override basic settings of APISpec using your `config.py` file: